-Since 2008, a total of 21 states have proposed racial and ethnic impact statement legislation.
+Since 2008, a total of 22 states (including New York) have proposed racial and ethnic impact statement legislation.

 I. States that Passed Racial and Ethnic Impact Statement Legislation

 To date, 8 states have passed racial and ethnic impact statement legislation (Colorado, Connecticut, Iowa, Maine, Maryland, New Jersey, Oregon and Virginia), albeit with limitations: